-Early in his childhood, Nick’s artistic talent was nurtured by his mother, also an artist.
-However, Nick set aside his artistic endeavors during his young adult years, to focus on education and career.
-His college years were interrupted by the Vietnam War, where he served as a First Lieutenant and platoon leader.
-His wartime experiences affected him greatly.
-He wrote of the terrible price of war in a poem, “To a Newly Fallen Tree”, a first place winner in the Irene Leache Memorial Society competition, sponsored at the Chrysler Museum of Norfolk.
+However, Nick was distracted by his need to focus on a professional career in difficult political and economic times.
+His College years were interrupted by the Vietnam War, where he served in the army as a First Lieutenant and platoon leader.
+The war’s influence on him was evident from his thought-provoking poem, “To a Newly Fallen Tree”, a first place winner in the Irene Leache Memorial Society multi-state competition at the Chrysler Museum.